Aircraft History

 The North American Aviation P-51 Mustang is an American long-range, single-seat fighter and fighter-bomber used during World War II and the Korean War, among other conflicts.

-Although first designed for the British as a medium-altitude fighter, the Mustang excelled in hedge-hopping strafing runs and long-range escort duty.
+Although first designed as a medium-altitude fighter for the British, the Mustang excelled in hedge-hopping strafing runs and long-range escort duty.
 It gained acclaim for firing on trains, ships and enemy installations in Western Europe.

-The Mustang was the first single-engine plane based in Britain to penetrate Germany, first to reach Berlin, first to go with the heavy bombers over the Ploiesti oil fields in Romania, and first to make a major-scale, all-fighter sweep specifically to hunt down the dwindling Luftwaffe.
+The Mustang was the first single-engine plane based in Britain to penetrate Germany, reach Berlin, fly with the heavy bombers over the Ploiesti oil fields in Romania, and make a major-scale, all-fighter sweep specifically to hunt down the dwindling Luftwaffe.

-One of the highest honors accorded to the Mustang was its rating in 1944 by the Truman Senate War Investigating Committee as “the most aerodynamically perfect pursuit plane in existence.”
+One of the highest honors accorded to the Mustang was its 1944 rating by the Truman Senate War Investigating Committee as “the most aerodynamically perfect pursuit plane in existence.”

-The Mustang was designed to use the Allison V-1710 engine, which had limited high-altitude performance in its earlier variants.
-The aircraft was first flown operationally by the RAF as a tactical-reconnaissance aircraft and fighter-bomber (Mustang Mk I).
-Replacing the Allison with a Rolls-Royce Merlin resulted in the P-51B/C (Mustang Mk III) model, and transformed the aircraft’s performance to capabilities of altitudes above 15,000 ft while maintaining its range allowing it to compete with the Luftwaffe’s fighters.
+The Mustang was designed to use the Allison V-1710 engine, which limited high-altitude performance in its earlier variants.
+The RAF first flew the aircraft operationally as a tactical reconnaissance aircraft and fighter-bomber (Mustang Mk I).
+Replacing the Allison with a Rolls-Royce Merlin resulted in the P-51B/C (Mustang Mk III) model.
+It transformed the aircraft’s performance to capabilities of altitudes above 15,000 ft while maintaining its range, allowing it to compete with the Luftwaffe’s fighters.

 The definitive version, the P-51D, was powered by the Packard V-1650-7, a license-built version of the two-speed, two-stage-supercharged Merlin 66, and was armed with six .50 caliber (12.7 mm) AN/M2 Browning machine guns.[10]

-Entering combat with the Ninth Air Force in late 1943, the Mustang immediately proved its value with long range and superior high-altitude performance—ideal for escorting daylight bomber formations deep into Germany.
-With four .50 caliber machine guns, the P-51B and C began taking a toll of Luftwaffe interceptors deep in German airspace.
+Entering combat with the Ninth Air Force in late 1943, the Mustang immediately proved its value with its long-range and superior high-altitude performance.
+It was also ideal for escorting daylight bomber formations deep into Germany.
+With four .50 calibre machine guns, the P-51B and C began taking a toll on Luftwaffe interceptors deep in German airspace.

 The definitive wartime variant, the P-51D, with its bubble canopy and six guns, cost $51,572 in 1944.